muyangren907/flask_tg/readthedocs/concepts/botapi-vs-mtproto.rst

     bot.polling()

-Now we rewrite it to use daxiedewy:
+Now we rewrite it to use daxiedewuyu:

 .. code-block:: python